 Now that you’ve understood all the aspects of writing successful Meta Descriptions, what you’d likely want to do next is actually be able to write them or change them directly in WordPress.

-Once you click “Edit Snippet” you will reach “Preview Snippet Editor” which will looke something like this and which will allow you to fully edit your Page Title, Page Meta Description and URL slug.
+This window will allow you to fully edit your Page Title, Meta Description and URL slug.

 Important Remark on Meta Descriptions Writing in RankMath